Spredzy/blog.yanisguenane.fr/content/posts/sharing_secrets_across_a_team.md

 **Note**: This operation needs to happen on every team members workstation.

-### sign the keys
+### Sign each other keys

 GPG principle is based around trust.
-This means that in order for the secrets to be viewable by the team members, each member needs to sign and trust each other (in the GPG way).
+This means that in order for the secrets to be viewable/editable by the team members, each member needs to sign each other (in the GPG way).

-Here is the procedure to sign and trust each other:
+Here is the procedure to sign each other:

   * Import **all** the team members public key (they are available in the `.publick-keys/` directory)